 - Air inlet attached to water tank, which ensures water-cooled air circulates through the shed

-- Integrating technology called “Twine” which is little piece of electronics that will tweet things online like the temperature and when Simon uses the observatory.
+- Integrating technology called “Twine” which is a little piece of electronics that will tweet things online like the temperature and when Simon uses the observatory.

 The construction of the observatory has been slow at times due to the excessive summer heat in country NSW.
-However his fans have been following Simon on twitter @SkySlab as his project progressed.
+However, his fans have been following Simon on twitter @SkySlab as his project progressed.
 Despite the climate, the observatory is now complete.
 You’ll find him in the observatory every night the sky is clear.

 Simon’s passion for astronomy has also rubbed off on others.
 His daughter who is so proud of him, loves spending time outdoors gazing at the night sky and all of its beauty, the mood being her favourite.

 Simon has clearly shown that it’s easy to follow your passion, and also affordable if you do it right.
 He has shown that with a little bit of resourcefulness and dedication, one can achieve anything.
 And what better way to experience the ‘father daughter bond’ than out under the stars.

 But don’t be mistaken… Simon may not have a professional background in the field but he is no amateur at capturing great space visuals.
 You’ll see some of his images in this article and I’m sure you’ll agree they are nothing short of spectacular.

 Who knows… maybe one day we will see Simon on the cover of an ‘Astronomy Magazine’!

 P.S.
 I would like to acknowledge another budding Cheap Shed Astronomer, Thava Kumar.
 He too built his own Observatory in his backyard with a lot less space to work with.
 His project too is inspiring and you can read his story here